schism-dev/schism/docs/code-contribution.md

 The information presented in this chapter is mostly intended for developers or anyone who wishes to work on the code.
 To know more about how to contribute your code see [CONTRIBUTING.md](https://github.com/schism-dev/schism/blob/master/CONTRIBUTING.md) on SCHISM github repo.

 ## General info
 SCHISM was written in MPI FORTRAN 90.
-After svn revision 5225, we have migrated to github: https://github.com/schism-dev.
+After svn revision 5225, we have migrated to [github](https://github.com/schism-dev).
 Figure 1 shows the directory structure of the SCHISM github repository schism.
 General public have access to all branches.

 <figure markdown>
 ![SCHISM github repository](assets/github-fs.png)